Inland Rail is an important project to meet Australia’s growing freight task, improve road safety and help decarbonise our economy.

 Construction of Inland Rail is well underway in regional Victoria and New South Wales.

 To manage the enormous scale of the largest freight rail infrastructure project in Australia, we are taking a staged approach to deliver Inland Rail.
-The route comprises 12 sections, some of which are already operational, some are being built now, while others are in the planning phase.
+The route comprises 12 sections, all of which are in various stages of planning, approvals and construction.
+Approximately 279km of the line has been completed (as of May 2025).

-Construction on the Stockinbingal to Parkes section in southern NSW has started.
+- Construction on the Stockinbingal to Parkes section in southern NSW is expected to be completed in mid-2025.

-Inland Rail project teams in these areas will continue working closely with their communities to make sure we understand their concerns, action opportunities to reduce impacts and identify ways to create long-term community benefits.
+Inland Rail project teams in these areas are working hard with their communities to make sure we understand their concerns, action opportunities to reduce impacts, conduct further site investigations and refine our designs.

 What are the Inland Rail Sections?